cunnie/inclusive-sober-literature/remixed/big_book/18_chapt10_to_employers.md

   Still another experience: A woman’s voice came faintly over long distance from Virginia.
 She wanted to know if her husband’s company insurance was still in force.
 Four days before he had hanged himself in his woodshed.
 I had been obliged to discharge him for drinking, though he was brilliant, alert, and one of the best organizers I have ever known.

   Here were three exceptional men lost to this world because I did not understand alcoholism as I do now.
 What irony—I became an alcoholic myself!
 And but for the intervention of an understanding person, I might have followed in their footsteps.
-My downfall cost the business community unknown thousands of dollars, for it takes real money to train a man for an executive position.
+My downfall cost the business community unknown thousands of dollars, for it takes real money to train someone for an executive position.
 This kind of waste goes on unabated.
 We think the business fabric is shot through with a situation which might be helped by better understanding all around.

-  Nearly every modern employer feels a moral responsibility for the well-being of his help, and he tries to meet these responsibilities.
-That he has not always done so for the alcoholic is easily understood.
-To him the alcoholic has often seemed a fool of the first magnitude.
-Because of the employee’s special ability, or of his own strong personal attachment to him, the employer has sometimes kept such a man at work long beyond a reasonable period.
+  Nearly every modern employer feels a moral responsibility for the well-being of their help, and they try to meet these responsibilities.
+That they have not always done so for the alcoholic is easily understood.
+To them the alcoholic has often seemed a fool of the first magnitude.
+Because of the employee’s special ability, or of their own strong personal attachment to their employee, the employer has sometimes kept an alcoholic at work long beyond a reasonable period.
 Some employers have tried every known remedy.
 In only a few instances

 PAGE 138